Developer: Vik Tokai Publisher: Renovation Release: 10/90 Genre: Shooter

-Whip Rush was one of the earliest shooters I ever played for the Genesis.
+Whip Rush was one my earliest shooter experiences on the Genesis.
 After the awesome Thunder Force 2 and the mediocre Arrow Flash I was ready for something different.
 Unfortunately I would not find that here.
 Despite its best intentions Whip Rush can’t avoid its similarities to Irem’s classic series.
 Now if only it were as good.
 Ultimately this is a generic and completely forgettable entry in a genre that was overcrowded on the system.

 In the 22nd century mankind has burned through all of the natural resources in the Milky Way galaxy.
 By the year 2222 overpopulation has led to man to search the universe for a new planet to colonize.
 Years later word is sent of a suitable planet to inhabit.
 But before contact is established the signal goes dead.
 A week later a massive alien fleet appears ready to destroy Earth.
 Luckily the experimental ship Whip Rush has been completed and is ready to push the invaders back.